MichaelCode1/Edelbaum-Approximation/README.md

 # Edelbaum-Approximation

-Purpose: calculate fuel consumption for low thrust orbit transfer for a starlink satallite.
+Purpose: calculate fuel consumption and time for low thrust orbit transfer (300km to 550km) for a starlink satallite.

-Project currently in progress.